micro-ROS/micro_ros_setup/README.md

   - `--port` or `-p`: agent port in a network-like transport

 Please note that each RTOS has its configuration approach that you might use for further customization of these base configurations.
-Visit [micro-ROS webpage](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/) for a detailed information about RTOS configuration.
+Visit the [micro-ROS webpage](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/) for detailed information about RTOS configuration.

 In summary, the supported configurations for transports are: